MSU Internal Funding Opportunities

 Provides funds, when research is complete, to help subsidize the costs of book publication, permissions to use copyrighted materials, CD recording and production, the creation and mounting of exhibits, and other expenses associated with producing the results of a complete creative or research project.

-- Scholarship Production Session I Funding Announcement - November 28, 2018
+- Production Session I Funding Announcement - November 24, 2021

-- Scholarship Production Session II Funding Announcement - April 3, 2019
+- Production Session II Funding Announcement - March 30, 2022

 The SPG program provides funding for major projects in key areas of research, scholarship and creative activities.